This week, Save The Children published a video of a young red-haired girl staring down the camera as her family fled a war zone.

 Humanity towards refugees will not be achieved until these people are regarded as individuals with lives and rights equal to our own.
 The acceptance of racial stereotyping within our political debate is an insidious and terrifying reality, fostered by expanding far-right parties across the EU and internalised within the minds of ordinary citizens.
 We are taught to be fearful of refugees.
 Cartoons echoing Nazi propaganda in the Daily Mail and fear-mongering tales of the terrorist threats play into the consciousness of voters and serves to justify what life-long Conservative Peter Oborne recently described as ‘a soft apartheid towards Muslims’ – the effects of which were evident in the divisive campaign by Zac Goldsmith for the London Mayor elections.
 It is the fear which Donald Trump is capitalising upon.
 It’s the fear which groups such as Daesh want to spread.
 The efforts of Save The Children may culminate in a more empathetic understanding but it does little to counter the deeper problem for racial hierarchy.

 To fear all refugees as a result of the actions of violent minorities is to brandish an entire race with the behaviours of a few.
-Let’s be clear that such generalised phobia would not be so widely tolerated were it directed towards Jewish people.
-Nor, ironically, would it ever be used to justify hostility towards white men despite, statistically, that being the group most likely to carry out mass shootings in the US.
+Let’s be clear that such generalised phobia does not exist towards white men despite, statistically, that being the group most likely to carry out mass shootings in the US.
 It’s almost comical in its absurdity to imagine politicians standing up to warn of the danger posed by white male migrants- ‘we just don’t know which ones want to shoot us!’

 Emma Thomson said in 2015 that the lack of coherent help given by the British Government towards the crisis was ‘racist’.
 In an interview for Newsnight the actress declared that ‘if these people were white, Europeans… I think we would feel quite differently about it.’
 And that is where the crux of the matter lies.
 There would never be a generalised fear of white men with guns, because racial hierarchies dictate that we view white men as individuals.
 But a terrorists attack committed, in part, by someone claiming refugee status from Syria could and can do enough damage to render the entire population susceptible to scrutiny.
 Empathy can only stretch so far when national understanding is so reliant upon stereotypes.
 Perhaps until we reach a place where race is a less contested, divisive issue, efforts such as Save The Children’s will feel less necessary.